The Best Wineries in Tasmania to Sip & Savour Your Way Around

 Delamere Vineyard

-Delamere Vineyard, one of Tasmania’s pioneering wineries, is flourishing under the expert guidance of winemaker Shane Holloway and his wife, Fran Austin.
-Located in the cool-climate region of Piper’s Brook, Delamere is renowned for its exceptional Chardonnay and Pinot Noir.
+Delamere Vineyard, one of Tasmania’s pioneering wineries, has flourished under the stewardship of winemaker Shane Holloway and his wife, Fran Austin.
+Set within the cool-climate cradle of Piper’s Brook, Delamere is celebrated for its standout Chardonnay and Pinot Noir.

 4238 Bridport Road, Pipers Brook